Vivo Nex With Pop-Up Selfie Camera, 8GB of RAM Launched in India

 Vivo Nex was launched in India on Thursday, at an event in New Delhi.
-The smartphone is the rebranded version of the Vivo Nex S, which is the top-end model in the Chinese company's Nex-Series of smartphones launched last month.
-The Vivo Nex A model has not been brought to India.
+The Vivo Nex is the rebranded version of the Nex S, which is the top-end model in the Chinese company's Nex-Series of smartphones launched last month.
 There are several highlights of the smartphone, including its in-display fingerprint sensor, its pop-up selfie camera, as well as its top-end specifications that include the Qualcomm Snapdragon 845 SoC and 8GB of RAM.
 Vivo is also touting a new cooling system on the smartphone that will help keep it cool even during long gaming sessions.
 At the launch event, the company revealed the Vivo Nex price in India as well as its release date in the country.

 The Vivo Nex price in India has been set at Rs.
 44,990, and it will go on sale via Amazon India and the company site from July 21.
 Offline, it will also go on sale via select partner stores and Vivo Stores.
 Pre-orders will begin today on Amazon India.
 Only a single variant - 8GB RAM/ 128GB storage - has been launched in India.
 Launch offers include Rs.
 5,000 extra discount on exchange of an older smartphone, no-cost EMIs up to 12 months, one-time free screen replacement, cashback on HDFC credit and debit card purchases, and an assured buyback offer.